Ethen-007/Cryptic_Canvas/README.md

 ## Contact Us

-If you have any questions, concerns, or inquiries regarding our Image Colorizer, please contact our support team at [support@imagecolorizer.com](mailto:support@imagecolorizer.com).
+If you have any questions, concerns, or inquiries regarding our Image Colorizer, please contact us at [aaronthomas232200@gmail.com](mailto:aaronthomas232200@gmail.com.com).
 We're here to assist you and ensure that your colorization experience is smooth and enjoyable.

 Thank you for choosing our Image Colorizer.
 We hope you enjoy adding vibrant color to your images and videos!